z0ver/patentante/README.md

 1. In the terminal, navigate to the frontend folder and run `npm i` to install the requirements
 1. Run ng serve to start the frontend

-At the end of those steps, a Frontend should be available that communicates with the backend APIs
+At the end of those steps, a frontend should be available that communicates with the backend APIs